 The federal financial safety net is intended to protect large financial institutions and their creditors from failure and to reduce the possibility of "systemic risk" to the financial system.
 However, federal guarantees can encourage imprudent risk-taking, which ultimately may lead to instability in the very system that the safety net is designed to protect.

-• A contributing factor to the financial crisis of 2007-08 was the government's long history of emergency loans to distressed institutions and markets deemed "too big to fail."
-This history has created an expectation that certain parts of the financial sector will be protected from losses.
+• A history of emergency government loans to distressed institutions and markets deemed "too big to fail" has created an expectation that certain parts of the financial sector will be protected from losses.

 • This government safety net effectively subsidizes risk-taking.
-Investors that feel protected by the government will be less likely to demand higher yields as compensation for risk, and creditors will feel less urgency to monitor firms that are implicitly protected.
+Investors that feel protected by the government will be less likely to demand higher yields as compensation for risk, and creditors will feel less urgency to monitor firms that are assumed to be protected.

 • Excessive risk-taking makes firms more likely to experience distress and require bailouts to remain solvent.
 Additional bailouts can then further erode market discipline.

-• Resolution plans, or "living wills," could be an important tool for establishing credibility against bailouts by making the government safety net the less attractive option in a crisis.
+• Resolution plans — "living wills" — could be an important tool for establishing credibility against bailouts by making the government safety net a less attractive option in a crisis.

 Occasional turbulence in financial markets is inevitable.
 There will always be short-term "shocks" that spark new awareness of previously unknown risks, just as the housing market decline that started in 2006 made clear that some financial institutions had taken on greater risk than many investors had realized.

 Shocks, however, do not easily or frequently lead to large-scale panics like the global financial crisis of 2007-08.
 Many complicated factors led to that outcome.
 In the Richmond Fed's view, among the most important factors was a long history of government interventions that led market participants to expect government rescues in the event of distress.
-That financial "safety net" may make market participants less inclined to protect themselves from risk, making financial instability and bailouts a more common and severe occurrence.
+That financial sector "safety net" may make market participants less inclined to protect themselves from risk, making financial market instability and bailouts more common and severe.

 A large portion of the safety net is ambiguous and implicit, however, meaning that it is not spelled out in advance.
 For decades the federal government has proven its willingness to intervene with emergency loans when institutions seen as "too big to fail" (TBTF) are on the brink of collapse.
 Typically, it is not the TBTF firm itself that policymakers seek to protect, but rather its creditors and the markets that the firm relies on for funding.
 Ultimately, policymakers hope to protect real economic activity.
 Market participants conduct their business making educated guesses about which markets may be supported in times of distress.